Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Spinning Eggs.md

 ## Equipment Needed
 - Eggs
-- A mixture of uncooked and hard boiled (you'll probably want more hard boiled ones
-- As they tend to crack).
+- A mixture of uncooked and hard boiled (you'll probably want more hard boiled ones, as they tend to crack).

 <br/>